Skip to Content

 How to Get to the Mount Bartle Frere Track

-The hiking track begins at the car park for Josephine Falls, located 51 km southwest of Cairns near the town of Babinda.
+The hiking track to Bartle Frere begins at the car park for Josephine Falls, located 51 km southwest of Cairns near the town of Babinda.

 The Eastern Approach to the Summit

-This track takes the more popular eastern approach to the summit.
+The track that I took follows the more popular Eastern Approach to the summit.

-The other option is to tackle the Eastern Approach near the Windin Falls car park in the Tablelands region.
+The other option is to tackle the Western Approach which begins near the Windin Falls car park in the Tablelands region.
 It's also possible to complete this walk as a through-hike via East to West, or West to East.

 Mount Bartle Frere Hike Duration